What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 What should I wear to a session?
 Comfortable, loose-fitting clothing that allows for gentle movement.
 You remain fully clothed throughout the session.

 How many sessions do I need?
 This varies based on individual needs and goals.
 Some people notice benefits after a few sessions, while others engage in longer-term work for deeper healing.
 The more sessions you do, the more your nervous system learns to regulate—but even one session can make a difference.
 Somatic therapy, like many healing modalities, builds on itself.
-Many practitioners will also give you exercises you can do at home.
+Many practitioners will also give you practices that you can do at home.

 Do I need to share my trauma story?
 Nope.
 This is one of the best parts.
 Somatic therapy focuses on present-moment body awareness, not retelling past events.
 You can benefit without ever discussing specific traumatic experiences.

 How do I find a somatic therapist near me?
 Start by searching "somatic trauma therapy near me" or check Psychology Today's directory with somatic specialty filters.
 Look for practitioners trained in recognized approaches like Somatic Experiencing or Sensorimotor Psychotherapy.
 Ask about their specific somatic training and trauma experience—or try the old "asking around" technique with local wellness providers.
-The most important thing here is to work with someone your body feels trust around.
+The most important thing here is to work with someone your body feels safe around.

 Can I do somatic therapy online?
 Yes!
 Many somatic practices work well virtually.
 Online somatic therapy has become increasingly sophisticated and accessible.
+(It’s how I work in my Sacred Space Sessions.)

 Choosing a Qualified Somatic Practitioner

 Finding the right somatic therapist is crucial for safe, effective healing.
 Because somatic work involves nervous system regulation and trauma processing, practitioner qualifications and approach matter significantly.
-Look for someone whose training, presence, and ethics align with trauma-informed care principles:
+Look for someone whose training, presence, and ethics align with trauma-informed care principles.

 Training and Credentials